mininet/mininet.github.com/source/walkthrough/index.markdown

 In the xterm labeled "switch: s1 (root)", run:

-    # dpctl dump-flows tcp:127.0.0.1:6634
+    # ovs-ofctl dump-flows tcp:127.0.0.1:6654

 Nothing will print out; the switch has no flows added.
-To use `dpctl` with other switches, start up mininet in verbose mode and look at the passive listening ports for the switches when they're created.
+To use `ovs-ofctl` with other switches, start up mininet in verbose mode and look at the passive listening ports for the switches when they're created.

 Now, in the xterm labeled "host: h1", run:

     # ping 10.0.0.2

 Go back to `s1` and dump the flows:
-    # dpctl dump-flows tcp:127.0.0.1:6634
+    # ovs-ofctl dump-flows tcp:127.0.0.1:6654

 You should see multiple flow entries now.
 Alternately (and generally more convenient), you could use the `dpctl` command built into the Mininet CLI without needing any xterms or manually specifying the IP and port of the switch.